gstudioapp/frontend-take-home-assignment/README.md

 1. Once you have opened the link you must sign up and log in so you can have access to the colors, fonts, margins and assets information.
 2. Develop the interface as close as possible to the mockup.
-3. Implement component theme, rules, props and make it able to interact with external data.
+3. Implement project theme provider, component rules, props and make it able to interact with external data.
 4. Test a piece of the codebase.
 You can choose which part and functions to test.
 5. Implement motion/animation transitions for the first card component, on the accordion transition.
 Surprise us choosing by yourself which aspects to implement.
-6. We recommend you to follow strictly our React Stack including [Chakra-UI](https://chakra-ui.com/), [Framer Motion](https://www.framer.com/motion/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
+6. We recommend you to follow strictly our React stack including [Chakra-UI](https://chakra-ui.com/), [Framer Motion](https://www.framer.com/motion/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
 But it is not a requirement.

 # Delivery Instructions